 Treatment for those who have been abusing drugs or alcohol can be intensive and varied.
-Depending upon your unique situation, there is a therapy program that is right for your needs.
+Depending on your unique situation, there is a therapy program appropriate for your needs.
 Partial hospitalization programs and outpatient therapy each may be more appropriate for some individuals, but in either case, therapeutic counseling for addiction is necessary to help you achieve success.

-How can you decide which type of therapy is right for your particular needs while undergoing rehab?
-The first step in making a decision is knowing what your choices entail.
+So how do you decide which type of therapy is right for your particular needs while undergoing rehab?
+We recommend talking with you therapist in addition to educating yourself on the different methods.

-The most common form of therapy used is cognitive behavioral therapy, during which you identify negative ways of thinking and behaving and learn how to replace them with healthier decisions and though processes.
+The most common form of therapy used is CBT, during which you identify negative ways of thinking and behaving and learn how to replace them with healthier decisions and thought processes, including positive coping mechanisms.

 These sessions can be held in the therapist’s office or anywhere that you can speak together privately for 50 minutes or an hour at a time.
 You will likely attend an individual therapy session at least once a week, though twice weekly can be more helpful.